Anticipatory obedience: Historical context

 The concept of anticipatory obedience is particularly noted in the context of Nazi Germany.
 In early 1938, as Adolf Hitler prepared to annex Austria, the anticipatory obedience of many Austrians played a critical role in the persecution of Austrian Jews.
 Without explicit orders, local Austrians and Nazis began to enforce anti-Semitic policies, such as forcing Jews to scrub streets clean of symbols of independent Austria.
 This preemptive action by ordinary citizens and local officials taught Nazi leaders that the public would comply with extreme measures, leading to further atrocities like the November 1938 Kristallnacht pogrom in Germany.

+Historian of science Ute Deichmann described the concept of anticipatory obedience to analyze the "voluntary alignment" of scientific institutions with political ideologies.
+In her study of the Third Reich, Deichmann documented that many German scientists and university administrators did not wait for official decrees to expel Jewish colleagues.
+Instead, they acted preemptively to signal loyalty and secure state support.
+Deichmann argues that this mechanism is also observable in modern democracies and in a 2023 analysis, she observed that leading scientific journals and university senates sometimes act in "anticipatory obedience" to social movements or administrative policies to avoid controversy, which she contends can threaten fundamental scientific norms such as universalism and objectivity.

 Psychological insights

 Anticipatory obedience is related to broader psychological principles of obedience to authority, as explored in Stanley Milgram's famous experiments in the 1960s.
 These experiments demonstrated that individuals are often willing to harm others if they believe they are following orders from an authority figure.
-Anticipatory obedience can be seen as an extension of this principle, where individuals or groups align their actions with what they anticipate an authority desires, often exacerbating the potential for harm.
+In Obedience to Authority: An Experimental View, Milgram studied direct orders, but anticipatory obedience can be seen as an extension of this principle, where individuals or groups align their actions with what they anticipate an authority desires, often exacerbating the potential for harm.

 Modern applications

-In Business
+In business

 Beyond historical examples, anticipatory obedience is also observed in modern corporate and organizational settings.
 Employees may conform to the perceived expectations of their superiors without explicit directives, which can stifle innovation and reinforce existing power structures.
 This behavior, while sometimes intended to avoid conflict or preempt negative outcomes, can lead to a culture of compliance that limits the potential for change and progress.